data-exp-lab/conference-submissions/2020-07-15-scipy-yt_tutorial/yt-tutorial.md

 how to recreate that environment on their local machine.
 We also plan to provide alternative instructions for learners who wish to install yt from source, should they wish to do so.

+The yt project also has resources to provide remote environments available to users with builds of the software and the data that will be used in the tutorial.
+We would be willing to set this up if the learners will have access to a strong internet connection.

 # Relevant links